akrly/markdown-cv/index.md

 ## Currently

-Working as a curriculum developer and instructional designer at [makersredbox.com](https://www.makersredbox.com)
+Working as a curriculum developer and project manager at [makersredbox.com](https://www.makersredbox.com)

 ### Specialized in

 Turning people on about technology, Training educators to use coding, 3D printing and other manufacturing technologies in class.
-Leading live workshops in makerspace environments,
+Leading live workshops in makerspaces

-### Research interests

 ## Experience

 `2017 - `
 **Maker's Red Box**, Budapest

+I worked in several long term and project based roles:
 - Author
 Cowrote a maker course titled Green engineers.
 The story calls the students to embark on a journey to Mars.
 They face engineering, design challanges during each of the 16 x 2 hours long sessions.
 My main role was to write the story, create and develop learning objectives, fuse them together and present it in a readily adaptable package to be used by educators.
-- Content development
 - Technical writing

 - Instructional design
-- Course leading
+Lead a team of 3 to transform teacher's guide books into courses on Canvas (Instructure).
+- Workshops & webinars
+1. Induction to makerspace and maker pedagogy
+This is a 6 day course in which educators learn about tools and tech present in a typical makerspace.
+Throughout the course the participants also learn how to integrate making into their teaching.
+2. Product onboarding
+A monthly webinar for customers.
+50% responding to questions and related topics.
+50% feature demos.

 `2016-2017`
 **Private tutor**